lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 ```

 # 3) Create videos repo
-Once Pachyderm is running (may take a few minutes), create the **videos** repo, which will contain all of the videos you'd like to process.
+Once Pachyderm is running (may take a few minutes), create the **videos** repo, which will eventually contain all of the videos you'd like to process.
 ```
 pachctl create repo videos
 ```